http://www.fpnotebook.com/

 - Abnormal skin turgur

-- Pinch skin at umbilical level and lateral abdominal wall
+- Pinch skin at umbilical level of lateral abdominal wall

-- Skin Tenting with a delay in return to normal suggests dehydration
+- Skin Tenting with a >2 second delay in return to normal suggests Dehydration

-- Press on Sternum in infants or finger tuft in children
+- Press on finger tuft in children (held at heart level)

-- Capillary Refill Time over 1.5 to 2 seconds suggests dehydration
+- Capillary Refill Time over 2 seconds suggests Dehydration

 - Serum bicarbonate